tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 This section describes a compression scheme suitable for compressing certificate chains used in TLS.
 The scheme is defined in two parts.
 An initial pass compressing known intermediate and root certificates and then a subsequent pass compressing the end-entity certificates.
 This scheme is used by performing the compression step of Pass 1 and then the compression step of Pass 2.
 Decompression is performed in the reverse order.

+**TODO:** Abridged is a placeholder name until someone comes up with a better one.

 ## Pass 1: Intermediate and Root Compression

 This pass relies on a shared listing of intermediate and root certificates known to both client and server.
 As many clients (e.g. Mozilla Firefox and Google Chrome) already ship with a list of trusted intermediate and root certificates, this pass allows for the members of the existing list to be included, rather than requiring them to have to be stored separately.
 This section first details how the client and server enumerate the known certificates, then describes how the listing is used to compress the certificate chain.

-### Enumeration of Known Intermediate and Root Certificates
+### Enumeration of Known Intermediate and Root Certificates {#listing}

 The Common CA Database {{CCADB}} is operated by Mozilla on behalf of a number of Root Program operators including Mozilla, Microsoft, Google, Apple and Cisco.
 The CCADB contains a listing of all the root certificates trusted by the various root programs, as well as their associated intermediate certificates and new certificates from applicants to one or more root programs who are not yet trusted.

 At the time of writing, the CCADB contains around 150 root program certificates and 1500 intermediate certificates which are trusted for TLS Server Authentication, occupying 2.6 MB of disk space.
 As this listing changes rarely and new inclusions typically join the CCADB listing year or more before they can be deployed on the web, the listing used in this draft will be those certificates included in the CCADB on the 1st of January 2023.
 Further versions of this draft may provide for a listing on a new cutoff date or according to a different criteria for inclusion.

 **DISCUSS:** Is minting a new draft every year or two acceptable?
 If not, this draft could be redesigned as its own extension and negotiate the available dictionaries which could then change dynamically.
-A sketch of that approach is discussed in Appendix B below.
+A sketch of that approach is discussed in {{churn}} below.

 The algorithm for enumerating the list of compressible intermediate and root certificates is given below:

 1. Query the CCADB for all known root and intermediate certificates {{CCADBAllCerts}}
 2. Remove all certificates which have the extendedKeyUsage extension without the TLS Server Authentication bit or anyExtendedKeyUsage bit set.
 3. Remove all certificates whose notAfter date is on or before the cutoff date.